nens/lizard-docs/source/b_usermanagement.rst

 On the login page you have four different options to sign in:

 1. through a company account,
-2. trough a social account,
+2. through a social account,
 3. with username and password,
 4. by creating a new account (Sign up).